 Where is the ISC website I’m used to?
 Gone.
 Well, hopefully we have a backup somewhere.Read post

 Angelo Failla, Production Engineer at Facebook, shares some thoughts on why the company chose Kea for their DHCP needs.

-We use dhcp for provisioning servers in our production datacenters.
-We use it both for bare metal provisioning, (to install the operating system) and to assign addresses to the out of band management interfaces.
-Our old system was based on ISC dhcpd and static configuration files generated from our inventory system.
-We loaded them into our dhcp servers using a complex svn/rsync based periodic pipeline, restarting the dhcp server(s) to pick up the changes.
+We use DHCP for provisioning servers in our production datacenters.
+We use it both for bare metal provisioning, (to install the operating system) and to assign addresses to the out-of-band management interfaces.
+Our old system was based on ISC DHCP and static configuration files generated from our inventory system.
+We loaded them into our DHCP servers using a complex svn/rsync based periodic pipeline, restarting the DHCP server(s) to pick up the changes.

 In short, we wanted a faster way to bootstrap hardware in our datacenters after maintenance or expansion.

 Facebook has very high standards for availability for all our datacenters.
 For redundancy we had two physical DHCP servers (in an active/standby configuration), in each cluster of servers.
 The problem was if we lost both DHCP servers in a cluster, the cluster lost DHCP completely.
 We wanted a more flexible approach, where every DHCP server in the network would be able to serve requests coming from any machine.

 A few years ago we replaced all of our hardware load balancers with software load balancers based on Linux IPVS and Proxygen (which we open-sourced).
 We decided we were going to do something similar for DHCP.
 We created a virtual cluster of DHCP servers, with individual instances distributed around the network.
 We are using Anycast and BGP to address these DHCP servers with a single set of addresses.
 This allowed us to simplify our cluster/datacenter bootstrapping processes and have better recovery in case of local failure of both DHCP servers in a cluster.